Nelly Furtado: 2020–present: Anniversary reissues, 7 and performing retirement

 In March 2024, in an interview on Euphoria Magazine, Furtado revealed that her seventh album was forthcoming.
 On May 22, 2024, Furtado released the single, "Love Bites", featuring Swedish singer Tove Lo and British DJ SG Lewis.
 On July 12, 2024, Furtado released "Corazón" as a single, more than a year after singing it for the first time in Monterrey, Mexico.
 The song features Colombian band Bomba Estéreo.
 In summer 2024, she appeared at numerous music festivals, including Mighty Hoopla and Isle of MTV.
 Furtado's seventh studio album, 7, was released on September 20, 2024.
 On Christmas Day 2024, 25 December, Furtado released a remixed version of "Showstopper" as the album's next single; this version featured British rapper AJ Tracey.

 On May 30, 2025, Furtado collaborated with Don Diablo on the single "Doing Nothin'", which interpolates sections of her 2012 single "Parking Lot".
 During August 2025, she embarked on a festival tour in Europe and United Kingdom.
 In October 2025, Furtado announced on her social media her retirement from live performances "for the foreseeable future" to pursue other creative and personal endeavors.

+On April 10, 2026, Furtado released "Electric Circus", a collaborative single with Boi-1da and Canada Soccer; the song debuted at number 35 on the Canada CHR/Top 40 chart.
+On May 29, 2026, she released the single "Torture of the Heart", in collaboration with fellow-Canadian duo Dvbbs.
+On August 20, 2026, she announced a twentieth anniversary edition of Loose, due for release in September 4, 2026; a day later, Furtado released "Maneater" (RITUAL Version).
+The new deluxe edition includes 10 bonus tracks: 4 of them are reinterpretations featuring American pianist and instrumentalist Adam Tendler (including the aforementioned "Maneater" version), the other four are unreleased demos from 2005 and 2006 (including "I Am" —previously leaked at the end of 2005— and a secret demo version of "All Good Things (Come to an End)" featuring Coldplay vocalist Chris Martin) and two newly recorded songs.